macieklamberski/fast-xml-parser-benchmarks/README.md

 ### Summary

-Simple optimization with measurable dual impact.
+Simple optimization with measurable impact.
 Adds whitespace detection before trimming tag names - if no whitespace is present (typical in well-formed XML), the expensive trim operation is skipped entirely.
-This provides **2-8% time improvement** and **~1% memory reduction** across all document sizes.
+This provides **2-8% time improvement** across all document sizes by avoiding unnecessary string allocations.
 All 287 tests pass - fully backward compatible.